-The Science Based Targets initative (SBTi) is a collaboration of international non-profit organisation CDP, the United Nations Global Compact (UNGC), the World Resource Institute (WIR) and the World Wide Fund For Nature (WWF).
-The independent organisation checks and validates companies' objectives to reduce emissions based on current climate research findings.
-Established objectives to reduce greenhouse gas emissions are considered to be science-based when they are in harmony with the aims of the Paris Agreement.
-This seeks to limit global warming to less than 2° and ideally to a maximum of 1.5° compared to pre-industrial levels.
+The Science Based Targets initative (SBTi) is a collaboration of international non-profit organisation CDP, the United depending on the temperature differential.
+The thermal Nations Global Compact (UNGC), the World Resource insulation properties can be derived from the U value.
+The Institute (WIR) and the World Wide Fund For Nature (WWF). lower the value, the better the level of insulation.
+The independent organisation checks and validates companies' Specifications regarding maximum values for different objectives to reduce emissions based on current climate building components can be found in the German energy research findings.
+Established objectives to reduce greenhouse saving regulations (EnEV). gas emissions are considered to be science-based when they are in harmony with the aims of the Paris Agreement.
+This seeks to limit global warming to less than 2° and ideally to a Value added chain maximum of 1.5° compared to pre-industrial levels.